athomasoriginal/com.betweentwoparens/src/pages/blog-posts/005-deploy-clojurescript-on-nginx.md

            sleep 20000
 ```

-<aside class="blog-post__note">If you curious about the content of your docker build container you can exec into it like this <code class="gatsby-code-text">docker exec -it demo-clojurescript-nginx-build bash</code>.</aside>
+<aside class="blog-content__note">If you curious about the content of your docker build container you can exec into it like this <code class="gatsby-code-text">docker exec -it demo-clojurescript-nginx-build bash</code>.</aside>

 ### Move Production Artifacts to Local FileSystem